JuliaInterop/MATLAB.jl/README.md

-ncols(x)    # returns number of columns in x nelems(x)   # returns number of elements in x ndims(x)    # returns number of dimensions in x eltype(x)   # returns element type of x (in Julia Type) elsize(x)   # return number of bytes per element
+ncols(x)    # returns number of columns in x nelems(x)   # returns number of elements in x ndims(x)    # returns number of dimensions in x size(x)     # returns the size of x as a tuple size(x, d)  # returns the size of x along a specific dimension

+eltype(x)   # returns element type of x (in Julia Type) elsize(x)   # return number of bytes per element